How to Make Buttermilk Fried Chicken

 Instructions

 • Place chicken into a large bowl.
 Sprinkle with salt and pepper and toss several times to coat evenly.
-Add buttermilk. stir to coat.
+Add buttermilk and stir to coat.
 Cover with plastic wrap and refrigerate at least 2 hours, or overnight.

 • Pour enough oil into a cast iron skillet or braiser to equal a depth of about 1 1/2-inches.
 Heat the oil to between 360°F to 375°F. Adjust heat to maintain a steady temperature.